jedisct1/inferswitch/README.md

   }'
 ```

-You should see Claude respond normally. **That's it!** InferSwitch is now running and ready to intelligently route your requests.
+You should see Claude respond normally. **That's it!** InferSwitch is now running and ready to route your requests.

 ### Advanced Quick Start Examples